DON’T MISS

 8. Bamberg

-The cathedral itself actually has four towers and a number of stone carvings.
-During the town’s most prosperous period, the region’s architecture influenced many other towns and cities across Germany and even beyond the country’s borders.
+The cathedral itself has four towers and numerous stone carvings.
+During the town’s most prosperous period, the region’s architecture had a significant influence on many other towns and cities across Germany and even beyond the country’s borders.
 Since 1993, Bamberg has been recognised as a UNESCO World Heritage site.

 Bamberg, Germany